Spetses

 The island has a warm, Mediterranean climate.
 Summer in Spetses is hot and sunny, like in most places in Greece, and temperatures range from 25°C to 38°C.

 • Go to the beach.
-Agia Paraskevi Beach, Agia Marina Beach, Agioi Anargiri Beach, Kaiki Beach, Town Beach (Agios Mamas)
+There are many beaches on the island, such as Agia Paraskevi Beach, Agia Marina Beach, Agioi Anargiri Beach, Kaiki Beach, Town Beach (Agios Mamas)

 • Horseback ride.
 Greg’s Spetses Horses provides lessons as well as organized rides.